Backbone Race Report

 Charles Libolt Admitted To King's College, London!

 Charles Libolt is the smartest DH racer in the world.
 Now, that's not saying much I know, but when you consider that he's not in his fourth year as a freshman in High School, that means something amongst the mostly brain-dead ranks of the average downhill racer.
 Charles has just been notified of his acceptance (read that as; Charles' parent's credit check and money order worked out) and will be leaving soon for his tenure at King's College, London.
-Unlike most gravity racers, he will NOT be studying the various interstate marijuana possession laws,

 *These socks from SOCK GUY were my favorite swag item at Interbike last year.